frc1444/robot2019/README.md

 ### TODO at competition
 * Put gyro on robot
 * Change lift encoder counts and presets.
 Bring part of the rocket to test it with
+* Add option in auto modes so you can choose whether or not to use vision
+* Make vision work
 ### Changes made after bag 'n tag
 * Deactivated hatch stow forward limit switch
 ### Conventions